beatlabs790/BeatWave/README.md

 ### What's New

-> - **Lossless Music Hub** — Stream and contribute 16-bit/24-bit FLAC files directly to the Echo Music ecosystem.
+> - **Lossless Music Hub** — Stream and contribute 16-bit/24-bit FLAC files directly to the BeatWave Music ecosystem.
 > - **Data Saver Mode (Beta)** — Automatically reduces data usage during playback for limited connections.
 > - **Settings Search Index** — Quickly find and navigate to any settings option instantly.
 > - **Redesigned UI** — Cleaner, faster, and more intuitive interface from the ground up.